Mirabella-design/roman-empire-wordle/readme.md

 # Roman Empire Wordle

-Some people have a vision board.
-I have a map of the Roman Empire.
 So here’s an interesting question: given that Latin was the lingua Franca of the day, a large portion of Romans were bi-lingual.
 But given that there were TWO dominant administrative languages (Latin and Greek), and that languages differed by region and tribe (the people of the next town might very well speak a different dialect or an entirely different language), how many people of the Roman Empire circa 150 A.D. were tri-lingual?
 Or Quad-lingual?

 That’s a question I want to know more about.